 Myopia is corrected by wearing minus or concave lenses.
 This can be done with glasses or contact lenses.
 Patients with high myopia are at an increased risk for retinal detachment and should have yearly dilated eye exams.
 Refractive surgery such as LASIK can permanently reduce or eliminate myopia, but it is not recommended for anyone under the age of 18 years.

 It is possible to slow the progression of myopia in children with certain treatments.
 Dilute dilating drops (such as low dose Atropine) have been studied extensively and have been found to slow myopia progression by 30-50% over several years.
 Certain styles of contact lenses have also been shown to slow progression.
 Increasing outdoor time and reducing screen time can prove beneficial as well.
 Wheaton Eye Clinic physicians Dr. Michael Kipp, Dr. Noha Ekdawi and Dr. Nathan McIntyre have been using low dose Atropine treatment for several years.
-Dr. Alan Jin and Dr. Kelly Yin are certified to prescribe special brands of contact lenses that can slow myopia.
+Dr. Alan Jin is certified to prescribe special brands of contact lenses that can slow myopia.

 Wheaton Eye Clinic’s unparalleled commitment to excellence is evident in our continued growth.
 Today we provide world-class medical and surgical care to patients in six suburban locations—Wheaton, Naperville, Hinsdale, Plainfield, St. Charles, and Bartlett.(630) 668-8250 (800) 637-1054